 Choosing the best garage floor mat for snow and winter weather is an important consideration when it comes to protecting your garage from the icy grip of winter.
-The proper mat will keep damaging road salts and deicing fluids away from your bare concrete, prevent slip fall accidents from the water that can pool up and freeze overnight on your garage floor, and do a good job helping to keep your garage floor clean.
+The proper mat will keep damaging road salts and deicing fluids away from your bare concrete.
+They also prevent slip fall accidents from the water that can pool up and freeze overnight on your garage floor and they do a good job helping to keep your garage floor clean.

 Best containment mats for snow

 If you live in a climate with large snow falls, then a containment mat would be the best choice by far.
 These mats are designed to hold gallons of water for those days when the bottom of your car resembles more a snow plow than your daily vehicle.